erajasekar/cs-workshop/PITCHME.md

 * Let's say you are playing a game many times.
 * You will get a score at end of each game.
-* You will to calculate the best score you have scored so far.
+* You will to calculate the best score you have got so far.
 * You can use same approach to search for Max.

 +++